 The study proposes the introduction of a set of job mobility and labour market performance indicators.
 The achievement of these targets is defined as ‘balanced job mobility’.
 This concept is discussed in the context of the ongoing policy efforts in the field of flexicurity.

-The study gives several recommendations to Member States as well as to the European Commission and to the social partners on policies that can contribute to balanced job mobility.
+The study gives several recommendations to the Member States as well as to the European Commission and to the social partners on policies that can contribute to balanced job mobility.
 Some of these recommendations have been adopted in the introduction of a new set of statistical indicators on flexicurity.

 The goals of the study were: